kristofmic/javascript/README.md

         .call(tron.led);
     ```

-  - Insert a carriage return after functions and label statements.
+  - Insert a newline after functions and label statements.
     ```javascript
     // bad
     if (condition) {